Global Coverage

 Schedule a consultation today

-2. Understanding and Overcoming Resistance to Change
+2. Understanding and overcoming resistance to change

-Unchecked resistance can derail even the most well-planned change initiatives, leading to poor morale, reduced productivity, and wasted resources.
 It’s no surprise that resistance to change is a major reason why many initiatives fail.
-The consequences of this failure are significant: stalled projects, disengaged teams, and a breakdown of trust across the organisation.
+The consequences of this failure are significant: stalled projects, disengaged teams and a breakdown of trust across the organisation.

 Why do employees resist change?

-Change can trigger anxiety, uncertainty, and fear, even in the most capable employees.
+Change can trigger anxiety, uncertainty and fear, even in the most capable employees.
 It’s natural for individuals to resist when they feel their sense of control is being challenged, particularly if they are excluded from decision-making processes.
-Research from Oak Engage reveals that 41% of employees resist change due to distrust in leadership, while 23% feel excluded from the process.
-This highlights the growing importance of addressing resistance with empathy and understanding.

 Overcoming change resistance